Free and Reduced-Cost Legal Services and Other Assistance

 - Columbia Legal Services.
 Provides legal assistance to low-income and special needs people and organizations in Washington.

-- King County Bar Association - Lawyer Referral Service.
+- King County Bar Association - Pro Bono Services.
 Thirty-minute consultation and referral to an attorney for legal representation and referrals to attorneys providing self help legal services.

 - King County Bar Association - Neighborhood Legal Clinics.
 Free 30-minute consultation with a volunteer attorney.
 Legal advice only (no legal representation).